TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 *   Mouse clicks, movements and scrolling.
 *   Text typing activity.

 E-Insure uses this information to analyze trends, administer the site, track user movements in the aggregate, and gather broad demographic information for aggregate use.
 IP addresses, etc., are _not_ linked to personally identifiable information.
 In other words, although we know precisely _what_ a user may have done during a particular visit to our site, we do not know _which_ user did it.
-To assist us in performing these analyses, E-Insure uses popular log file tracking and analysis utilities including: Google Analytics, ChartBeat, and ClickTale who also serve web beacons and cookies on the site.
+To assist us in performing these analyses, E-Insure uses popular log file tracking and analysis utilities including: Google Analytics and ChartBeat.

 Communications